Spontaneity is the spice of life

 I booked my flight with Easy Jet, and that means low cost, but also I managed on hand luggage alone, without having to book onto my flight costly suitcases.
 This saved me around £40, and that’s quite a considerable amount to keep in my pocket!
 I bought the minimal toiletries I needed at the airport, and voila!
 A capsule wardrobe that actually weighed less than I thought.
 Yes, I had wear my biggest coat and shoes to save weight and space, but I managed it.

 I also drove myself to the airport, which saved money on expensive trains, coaches and taxis.
 Because of the short time period involved, I also thought it better to drive myself because it cut down the travel time considerably.
-I booked airport parking for my flight from the capital and the price was surprisingly low!
-This all added up to more savings for me.

 I got a last minute hotel deal on the internet, with quite a percentage knocked off for online booking, and then that was it, I was ready to jet off!
 Long weekends don’t have to break the bank whilst you’re there because of the short time involved, and it’s easy to budget on food etc if you really need to, simply avoid fancy restaurants, and opt for something slightly less so.
 You don’t have to eat in McDonalds, but maybe head slightly off the tourist streets and you’ll find the restaurants most locals go to, which are often cheaper and you’ll also get the best local cuisine here too.
 Double bonus.